hugofirth/hugofirth/README.md

 I’m Hugo: a software engineer who enjoys working on distributed systems, databases and graph-data problems.

-I’ve spent the last 6 years working on the distributed version of [Neo4j](https://github.com/neo4j/neo4j).
+I’ve spent the last 6 years working at [Neo4j](https://github.com/neo4j/neo4j), first on the clustered version of the database, and now on the full managed DBaaS: Aura.
 Before that I worked as a Research Engineer and did a PhD at Newcastle University in the UK.

 ### 🔭 Worked on